wouter-swierstra/Brainfuck/README.md

 To illustrate the difference, here is a Brainfuck interpreter written in Agda.

-There is a run function that given a Brainfuck program and the stream of characters entered via stdin, produces a possibly infinite execution trace.
+The heart of the interpreter is a |run| function that, given a Brainfuck program and the stream of characters entered via stdin, produces a possibly infinite execution trace.

 This is quite possibly the most useless program I have ever written.